integrated-ethics/web/content/labs/data-cleaning.md

-**Ethics background** required: It is helpful if students have learned about the virtue ethics and utilitarian frameworks for making ethical decisions though not absolutely required.
+**Ethics background** required: It is helpful if students have learned about the virtue ethics and utilitarian frameworks for making ethical decisions, though not absolutely required.
 These frameworks are covered in the first year curriculum.

 **Subject matter** referred to in this module: data cleaning, simple